maksiksking/tea-mod/README.md

 Currently the mod adds a few teas, some with interesting effects.

-I'm planning for this to be a part/dependency of a bigger mod that I'll be working on, it will include tea dimensions, tea magic, tea energy and a lot of stuff.
-As of currently it's just a concept though.
+I was orinally planning for this to be a part/dependency of a bigger mod that I'll be working on, it will include tea dimensions, tea magic, tea energy and a lot of stuff.
+As of currently, I'm putting this one on hold for a while due to a lack of time.